karnpapon/anu/README.md

 unlike others conventional tools or step-sequencers, "anu" explore a new musical expressions and territories, while still balancing deterministic and stochastic processes (previously developed under the name "seeq").

-written in vanillaJS with dependencies as less as possible in mind. powered by [Tauri](https://tauri.app/), a framework for building tiny, blazing fast binaries for all major desktop platforms.
+written in vanillaJS with dependencies as less as possible in minds. powered by [Tauri](https://tauri.app/), a framework for building tiny, blazing fast binaries for all major desktop platforms.

 &nbsp;